 Beware the wifi shutdown!

 It’s real.
 I’ve discovered lately at very inconvenient times that the coffee shop I’d chosen turns off their wifi for a chunk of hours in the middle of the day.
 Plan ahead, and make sure to find out if your host has a wifi shutdown in place.
 If so, go elsewhere.
 Or better yet, get your own personal hotspot!

 If you’re losing focus, change locations.

 I have consistently found that if my mind is wandering and I’m losing my focus, it serves me well to leave and drive to a different working spot.
-The brief break combined with a change of scenery is usually enough to leave me refreshed and get me back into the zone.
+A brief break combined with a change of scenery is usually enough to leave me refreshed and get me back into the zone.

 Don’t be afraid to chat with the barista.